alulema/challenge_MLE/docs/challenge.md

 1    18.722232
 ```

-Even if we consider that the majority class is 0, the dataset is biased, and this is something that we must try to avoid.
-The balanced
-XGBoost model addresses this issue by adjusting the weight of classes, which is crucial for achieving fair representation and performance across both classes.
+To counteract this bias, the balanced XGBoost model adjusts the weight of classes, ensuring fair representation and more
+accurate performance across both classes.

+2. **Improved Recall for Minority Class**

-**Improved recall for minority class:** The model significantly improves the recall for class 1 (69%) vs the other imbalanced models,
+   The balanced model demonstrated a substantial improvement in recall for class 1 (69%), essential for identifying delayed
-although this improvement comes at the cost of a lower precision for class 1 (52%), but considering the flight delays, it could be important to detect both cases.
+flights.
+While this improvement impacted precision for class 1 (reducing it to 52%), the trade-off was deemed acceptable
+considering the importance of accurately detecting delays.

 ```python
 classification_report(y_test2, xgboost_y_preds_2)